reece-bennett/pantry/README.md

 DATABASE_URL="postgresql://postgres:example@localhost:5432/postgres?schema=public"
 ```

-Run `npx prisma migrate dev` to apply the database migrations and seed the database with example data.
+Run `npx prisma migrate dev` and `npx prisma db seed` to apply the database migrations, generate the client, and seed the database with example data.

 ## Developing